krauss/HaveMetal/README.md

 **Downloading the image from Docker Hub:**

-In your terminal, simply run `docker pull jrkrauss/havemetal:latest` to download the docker image.
+Optionally in your terminal, simply run `docker pull jrkrauss/havemetal:latest` to download the docker image.

 Then, to create and run the docker container: